This blog may contain affiliate links. Read our disclosure policy for more info.

-The island is famed for its crystal clear turquoise water, white sand beaches, and, most importantly, it’s home to the largest coral reef in the Northern hemisphere!
+The island is famed for its crystal clear turquoise water, white sand beaches, and, most importantly, it’s home to the largest coral reef in the Northern Hemisphere!
 So, as you can guess, it’s classed as one of the best diving destinations in the world!
 There are so many diving tours on offer from Cozumel, and there’s one suitable for every ability.
-If you do just one activity on Cozumel – make it scuba diving!
+If you do just one activity here – make it scuba diving in Cozumel!

 And when you’re done exploring the underwater world here, there is the El Caracol Mayan ruin in Punta Sur Eco Beach Park; that’s another must-do when visiting this island.
 This small ruin was built in honor of Ixchel (the Goddess of the moon) and is said to have been constructed somewhere between 1200 and 1400 AD.
 Interestingly, historians discovered that this structure was used as an alarm to warn the mainland of approaching hurricanes!
 Because when strong winds blew into El Caracol, it made a loud whistle sound, like an alarm!

 If you have time afterward, be sure to explore the rest of Punta Sur, where you can spot unique plants, birds, and even crocodiles!
 In fact, there’s a watchtower where you can see the crocs from a safe distance!
 There are also several nature trails and a beach here.